System tables ate my disk

 Virtual tables do not persist on disk.
 They reflect ClickHouse memory (c++ structures).
 They cannot be changed or removed.

 Log tables are named with postfix *_log and have the MergeTree engine.
-Clickhouse does not use information stored in these tables, this data is for you only.
+ClickHouse does not use information stored in these tables, this data is for you only.

 You can drop / rename / truncate *_log tables at any time.
 ClickHouse will recreate them in about 7 seconds (flush period).

-Note 2: Log tables with numeric postfixes (_1 / 2 / 3 …) query_log_1 query_thread_log_3 are results of Clickhouse upgrades.
-When a new version of Clickhouse starts and discovers that a system log table’s schema is incompatible with a new schema, then Clickhouse renames the old *_log table to the name with the prefix and creates a table with the new schema.
+are results of ClickHouse upgrades (or other changes of schemas of these tables).
+When a new version of ClickHouse starts and discovers that a system log table’s schema is incompatible with a new schema, then ClickHouse renames the old *_log table to the name with the prefix and creates a table with the new schema.
 You can drop such tables if you don’t need such historic data.

 You can disable all / any of them